pinecone-io/pinecone-ts-client/README.md

 const pc = new Pinecone();
 const rerankingModel = 'bge-reranker-v2-m3';
 const myQuery = 'What are some good Turkey dishes for Thanksgiving?';

-const myDocuments = [
+// Option 1: Documents as an array of strings const myDocsStrings = [
-  { text: 'I love turkey sandwiches with pastrami' }, {
+  'I love turkey sandwiches with pastrami',
-    text: 'A lemon brined Turkey with apple sausage stuffing is a classic Thanksgiving main', },
-  { text: 'My favorite Thanksgiving dish is pumpkin pie' }, { text: 'Turkey is a great source of protein' },
+  'A lemon brined Turkey with apple sausage stuffing is a classic Thanksgiving main', 'My favorite Thanksgiving dish is pumpkin pie', 'Turkey is a great source of protein',
 ];

+// Option 1 response
-// >>> Sample without passing an `options` object: const response = await pc.inference.rerank(
+const response = await pc.inference.rerank(
   rerankingModel,
   myQuery,
-  myDocuments
+  myDocsStrings
 );
 console.log(response);
 // {